|Guide||♦||133 Triplogs||Active Topic|

-Anyone who has hiked the upper elevations of the Santa Catalina Mountains, more than once or twice, has probably used The Marshall Gulch Trail to link up with other trails.
-Many people have picnics by the parking area and use this trail just to wander in the woods.
+Anyone who has hiked the upper elevations of the Santa Catalina Mountains more than once or twice has probably used The Marshall Gulch Trail to link up with other trails.
+Many people have picnics by the parking area and use this trail to wander in the woods.
 It's a great trail to take the grandkids for a little excursion.
 Sabino Creek is just left of the parking area as it begins its drop into the upper reaches of Sabino Canyon.

-After the short steep stretch at the beginning, the trail enters the wilderness area and contours up Marshall Gulch on its right hand slope through dense pine/fir forest.
-The stream almost always has water in it, though in the driest months it may only be occasional pools.
-Just as you make your first crossing of the creek a side trail comes in from your left.
-This is the cut through trail from behind the restrooms.
-Put a marker here if you will be coming back this way, as you really don't want to take the cut off trail.
+After the short steep stretch initially, the trail enters the wilderness area and contours up Marshall Gulch on its right-hand slope through dense pine/fir forest.
+The stream almost always has water in it, though it may only be occasional pools in the driest months.
+Just as you make your first crossing of the creek, a side trail comes in from your left.
+This is the cut-through trail from behind the restrooms.
+Put a marker here if you will be coming back this way, as you really don't want to take the cut-off trail.
 The last time I was up there, there was a lot of deadfall.

-Marshall Saddle is a five-way trail junction for a number of trails.
-The Aspen Trail, FS #93, takes off to the left and the right (north and south).
-To the north it is 1.3 miles and 1000 feet of gain to the top of Radio Ridge.
-To the south on the Aspen Trail it is 2.5 miles back to the parking area at the picnic area.
-The Wilderness of Rocks Trail, FS #44, continues straight ahead (west).
-The Mint Spring Trail, FS #20, takes off to the right (northeast) and ends at Carter Canyon Road.
+Marshall Saddle is a five-way trail junction for several trails.
+Aspen Trail #93 takes off to the left and the right (north and south).
+To the north, it is 1.3 miles and 1000 feet of gain to the top of Radio Ridge.
+To the south on the Aspen Trail, it is 2.5 miles back to the parking area at the picnic area.
+Wilderness of Rocks Trail #44, continues straight ahead (west).
+Mint Spring Trail #20, takes off to the right (northeast) and ends at Carter Canyon Road.

 I like to leave my vehicle in the town of Summerhaven and catch a ride to the Marshall Gulch Trailhead with someone.
 Then I hike out the Mint Spring or Turkey Run Trails to town and stop at the Pie Shop to reward myself for a nice day of hiking.

-There are two other trails that depart from this parking area.
-The Aspen Trail, FS#93 leaves from the southwest corner and climbs gradually in a southerly direction.
-The Sunset Trail, FS #90 leaves from the southeast corner and stays on the west side of Sabino Creek for about 300 yards and then crosses the creek on some flat rocks. - Feb 27 2009 leadhikerOne-Way Notice:
+Two other trails depart from this parking area.
+Aspen Trail #93 leaves from the southwest corner and climbs gradually in a southerly direction.
+The Sunset Trail #90 leaves from the southeast corner and stays on the west side of Sabino Creek for about 300 yards, and then crosses the creek on some flat rocks.